HappyPress/Base/readme.txt

 == Getting Started ==

-Since HappyPress Base is a starter theme to kick off your own awesome theme, the first thing you want to do is copy the HappyPress Base folder and change the name to something else.
+Since HappyBase is a starter theme to kick off your own awesome theme, the first thing you want to do is copy the HappyBase folder and change the name to something else.
 You'll then need to do a three-step find and replace on the name in all the templates.

-1. Search for HappyPress Base inside single quotations to capture the text domain.
+1. Search for HappyBase inside single quotations to capture the text domain.
-2. Search for happypressbase_ to capture all the function names.
+2. Search for happybase_ to capture all the function names.
-3. Search for HappyPress Base with a space before it to replace all the occurrences of it in comments.
+3. Search for HappyBase with a space before it to replace all the occurrences of it in comments.
    (You'd replace this with the capitalized version of your theme name.)

 or, to put it another way...

-Search for:'base'
+Search for:'happybase'
  Replace with:'yourawesomethemename'
-Search for:happypressbase_
+Search for:happybase_
  Replace with:yourawesomethemename_
-Search for: HappyPress Base
+Search for: HappyBase
  Replace with: YourAwesomeThemeName

 Lastly, update the stylesheet header in style.css and either update or delete this readme.txt file.